arnochauveau/cypress-workshop/README.md

 # Let's get Stubbing

+Is there any code that can be added to hooks?
+Try using them in your tests.

 Try adding some tests to each feature that server edge cases.

 - what happens when the server returns an empty array for http://localhost:3001/transactions/public